voltur01/remotebit/README.md

 The `PYTHONPATH` user environment variable needs to be set to point to the `remotebit\remotebit` folder where `microbit.py` is located.
 See e.g. [this tutorial](https://www.tenforums.com/tutorials/121855-edit-user-system-environment-variables-windows.html).

+Use of micro:bit v1 needs `microbit_v1_app.py` file to be generated using the `sed` utility which is not available on Windows.
+It can be created manually from the `microbit_app.py` by removing the lines between

+	# mbv2_begin

+and

+	# mbv2_end

+lines.

 The code assumes that micro:bit is connected to `COM7` serial port.
 If this is not the case, the serial link needs to be initialized at the top of your script by calling `init_mb_link(serial_name_str)`.